FrozenNode/Laravel-Administrator/docs/configuration.md

 		'users',
 		'roles',
 		'colors',
+		'Settings' => array('settings.site', 'settings.ecommerce', 'settings.social'),
 	),

 The menu option is where you set the menu structure of the site.
-If you don't want any submenus, simply provide the name of your model config.
-The value has to be exactly equal (if you're using Linux, that means case-sensitive) to the name of the model config php file.
+If you don't want any submenus, simply provide the name of your model or settings config file.
+The value has to be exactly equal (if you're using Linux, that means case-sensitive) to the name of the model or settings config php file.

 So in the above example, there would need to be (in the directory you specified in the `model_config_path`), config files called `collections.php`, `products.php`, `product_images.php`, `orders.php`, `homepage_sliders.php`, `users.php`, `roles.php`, and `colors.php`.

+There would also need to be (in the directory you specified in the `settings_config_path`), config files called `site.php`, `ecommerce.php`, and `social.php`.

 If you want to have a submenu, instead of passing in a string, pass in an array of strings.
 The index of this slot will be the submenu's title in the UI.

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/menu.png" />

 > For a detailed description of all the model configuration options, see the **[model configuration docs](/docs/model-configuration)**

+> For a detailed description of all the settings configuration options, see the **[settings configuration docs](/docs/settings-configuration)**

 <a name="permission"></a>
 ### Permission